sinequa/sba-angular/docs/tutorial/intl.md

 Now your application supports multiple language, but you have no way to easily switch between them!

-Let's add a button for each language, next to the Login and Logout buttons.
+Let's add a button for each language, next to the Login and Logout buttons (that you can also internationalize).
 We will use another module to this end: the [**Action module**]({{site.baseurl}}libraries/components/action.html).
 This module, which is used extensively across the framework, allows to easily create dynamic lists of buttons and menus and support many useful options.

 1. Import the Action module in your `app.module.ts`.